meduzen/canwe/README.md

 - add this URL in the `PW_BASE_URL` entry of your `.env`;
 - `npx playwright install` pulls the headless browsers used by the test.

+You can also play with Playwright GUI by running `npm run test-gui`.

 ## Various

 Last deployment: